 - Always look at your FASTPASS return tickets after you've printed them.
 Verify that each of your party members has received FASTPASSes for the same return window.
 If you pull your next FASTPASS too soon after obtaining your previous FASTPASSes, you will be printed a ticket that says you are not yet eligible to obtain the FASTPASS.

 - Consider a Buddy Pass for Toy Story Midway Mania or Monsters Inc. to shorten the wait.
-The Buddy Pass is similar to a Single Rider line for small parties of one or two guests (possibly three — two adults and a small child) to fill empty rows for these rides.
+The Buddy Pass is similar to a Single Rider line for small parties of one or two guests to fill empty rows for these rides.
+(Two adults and a small child may also fit.)
 You do not get special requests for seating and these passes are subject to availability.
 Larger parties will be separated.

 - If you have a baby, toddler or preschooler who is under 3 years old but able to see a show or go on a FASTPASS ride, you do not need a FASTPASS for him or her.
 Children under 3 do not have a ticket to put into the machine.
 Just tell the ride attendant, and he or she will wave you through as long as everyone else has valid FASTPASSes.

 - If you are traveling with a child who does not meet the height requirement for a ride, you can combine Rider Switch with FASTPASS.

 - Guests using Disability Access Service (DAS) can also utilize FASTPASS.
 When traveling with our niece who uses DAS, we schedule rides that don’t have FASTPASS with DAS.
 We obtain FASTPASSes for eligible rides.